AaltoSciComp/scicomp-docs/rse/procedures/job-descriptions.rst

        they can be directed to other help (with advice).
 Primary challenges include the huge variety of questions which may come, and the need to think on your feet.
-   * * Project planner
+   * * Project planner (architect?)
-     * Meet with customers to create an initial project plan in complex cases spanning domains and tools, including those we don't know.
-Must consider the customer's actual needs and what technology can solve it most efficiently and know when we must say "no" and recommend other options.
-Mentors junior RSEs in our project process.
-Primary challenges include understanding the customers needs and best solution, when no one yet know what optimal solution is, or maybe not even what questions to ask.
+     * This person has enough broad experience to to untangle what the customer actually needs even when they may not know (or it may not be possible).
+Meet with customers to create the initial project plan, critically ask questions, and guide the work.
+       Mentors junior RSEs in the project process.
+Primary challenges include understanding the optimal solution when even the customer may not know what they need and conveying risks and limitations.
    * * Technical mentor
      * Work with junior RSEs in the execution of projects, giving pointers and co-working to teach the junior RSE new skills.